Rummy Rules

 • 4♦?
 5♦?
 J♣?
 7♦?- The J card in this sequence is the game's wild Joker, and it has been used to substitute 6, making it an impure sequence.

-Note that forming a set with two or more cards of the same card suit will result in an invalid declaration as per the rummy set rules.
-As per the rules for playing rummy, you can also build a legitimate set of 5 cards with more than 4 cards and a Joker.
+Note that forming a set with two or more same card suits will result in an invalid declaration.
+Follow the rummy set rules if you are using more than one card deck to play.

 Here Are a Couple of Examples Of Invalid Sets: